biou/CoinWare/README.md

 Then, you have to integrate your mini-game with the Game API provided by the framework.
 Basically it provides a mean to load, start and stop your mini-game, but also to know the difficulty level and to report the score.

 This API is really simple:
-* the *gameReady* function: when the framework loads your game it will search for a function named gameReady and then execute it.
+* the *gameLoad* function: when the framework loads your game it will search for a function named gameLoad and then execute it.
 Think of it as a DOM ready function but for mini-games.
-When you are in this function, the Game object is available.
+When you are in this function, the Game object is available as a parameter.
 * the Game object:
+	* *Game.ready()*: call this when your game finished loading all the assets and is ready to run.
-	* *Game.onStart(function(difficulty) { … })*: pass a callback function with one parameter, the difficulty.
+	* *Game.onStart(function(difficulty) {  })*: pass a callback function with one parameter, the difficulty.
 This callback function will be called by the framework when your mini-game should start (in fact your mini-game will be loaded by the framework but it should do nothing at first.
 Your callback function will start the game)
 	* *Game.end(wonGame, score)*: you must call this when the mini-game is over.
 It has two parameters: wonGame (boolean), score (integer)

 You can find in the *Game1* folder a very simple game example.